Barbados

-All in all, Barbados International Business Companies are a powerful tool for international trade, commerce, manufacturing operations and holding company for both intellectual property and for investments in foreign subsidiaries, with low costs and minimum requirements.
+All in all, Barbados Companies are powerful tools for international trading and commerce, manufacturing operations and for investments in foreign subsidiaries.

 Legal